-- 6. Turn the Water Pump switch on. - 7.
-Open each hot and cold water faucet handle in the coach - one at a time, until antifreeze solution just begins to flow from the faucet, then close.
+- 5. Turn the Water Pump switch ON. - 6.
+Open each hot and cold water faucet handle in the coach one at a time, until antifreeze solution just begins to flow from the faucet, then close. - 7.
+Press the toilet flush lever and hold until antifreeze begins flowing into the toilet.
+Leave small amount of antifreeze that remains in the bowl.